 2. The Member is financially responsible and can meet its obligations to learners.
 A Member’s financial resources should afford all enrolled learners a reasonable prospect of completing their studies.

 3. The Member adopts widely accepted norms of good business and employment practice including (but not limited to):

 3.1.
 Having a clear, fair and effective procedure for dealing with complaints.

 3.2.
-Having a fair and effective policy on refunds, which is made clear to the learner prior to enrolment.
+Having a fair and effective policy on refunds, which is made clear to the learner prior to enrollment.